UK Council for Psychotherapy

 Social Climber, Need To Impress Struggling to be genuinely affectionate, some of us may try to impress others, namedrop, strive up the ladder to be a social climber, stopping at nothing in our way, in order to get the money, power, status we crave.
 Our social interactions become strategic, designed to maximise our aspired lifestyle.
 Rather than impress, we may need to establish trust.

 The Complainer Some of us may complain as a form of socially connecting with others, to share experiences or as a form of humour.
 Complaining is sometimes necessary & helpful, yet some of us may struggle to be selective (as if we can't talk without complaining) and constructive with it - using complaining as a form of control by hoping someone will change.
 Some of us blame, judge ourself, others, including our partner, for what's going on in our life - asserting that they are the cause of our suffering, refusing to be accountable, take responsibility for the consequences of our choices.
 We may also complain when we feel miserable inside, struggling to care for ourself.
-Habitual complaining (often linked with our cynicism and sarcasm) may victimise us and ultimately make us not feel good, unhappy inside.
+Habitual complaining (often linked with our cynicism and sarcasm) may victimise us and ultimately make us not feel good, unhappy inside if we are looking for sympathy, empathy.
 Dumping our negative energy on others may put them off (unless they too like to complain and therefore commiserate with us, so we can feel less alone).
 Complaining can make us feel more abandoned, sapping our energy.
 Complaining can prevent us improving, also stop us having open, caring, or loving relationships.
 When we complain, it not only brings our own mood and motivation down but affects others.
 In order for people to listen to us, minimising our complaining - discerning what is necessary may be effective, as may transforming our complaints into positive comments.
 We can choose to complain, be resentful, bitter, hold grievances, bear grudges or appreciate, be grateful for things, however small, including the ones we take for granted.
 (Some of us may try to make those who complain happy by trying to rescue them, please them, which may be counterproductive at times.)
 Underneath our complaints may live something important that is unresolved, which can be explored in the therapy.
 Complaining to ourself or others brings us down, drains our energy.
 Complaining often comes from our wounded self, so we can hold on to the illusion of control.
 It puts us in a negative mindset, therefore when we're complaining to our self it can help us to allow for that to happen for a few moments, to discharge it, then stop, to shift it from complaining towards solving the issue and finding something to be grateful for, express gratitude.
 We can then notice how different we feel.

 On The Receiving End Of Complaining We don't have to add fuel to the complaining or engage with it and may be able to influence the person complaining.
 We can change the subject, try to lighten the mood, be humorous, share something positive to change their feeling, perception or even stay quiet and not say much.
 Sometimes we may need to graciously step away without hurting the other's feelings.

 The Dreamer Our dreams are important to us, as can be our daydreaming.
 Yet for some of us we may be full of grand plans & ideas, persuading & convincing us & others that the secret of our success is at our fingertips.
 We may struggle to follow our lofty dreams through - turning them into reality, or think through our dreams in realistic, concrete ways, which can result in social & financial problems.
 We may end up dragging others in, procrastinating.
 It can be as if we are stuck somewhere up in the clouds, finding it hard or painful to come down, be centred, grounded.
-(See also Therapy Approach - Imagination & Dreams)

 The Entertainer, Jester, Joker, Clown Joking & entertaining others can be fun and an endearing quality, can be a helpful way of not taking things too seriously, hide our feelings - maybe our sadness, anger (and also a way of expressing our ADD/ADHD).
 Humour may be important for us.
 Yet humour can also be a defence or manipulative and some of us may put on a performance to feel liked, hide from feeling anxious or fearful inside (or our pain) and notice that some others never take us seriously, find us hard to reach, or we may find it hard to reach them.
 And we can feel uncomfortable when people just don't know how to "buy" our humour or connect with us.